reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-4-async-apis.md

 {{% /info %}}
 \
 Let's now implement the logic to call the endpoints asynchronously.
-Here is the helper class that has methods to start and stop the async client and methods to execute http requests.
+Here is the helper class that has methods to start and stop the async client and methods to execute HTTP requests:
 ```java
 public class UserAsyncHttpRequestHelper extends BaseHttpRequestHelper {